mihaiconstantin/difftex/README.md

 difftex file.tex tag-one tag-two tmp
 ```

+The annotated `.pdf` document can be found in the output folder (i.e., `./tmp`
+or the one specified).

 ### Custom `latexdiff` options

+In more advances cases, users may want to customize what kind of markup is
+generated.
+To achieve this,
 [`latexdiff`](https://ctan.org/pkg/latexdiff?lang=en) offers a wide range of
 options (i.e., see `latexdiff --help`).
+To maximize compatibility across
-By choice, `difftex` runs the
-`latexdiff` command with more or less the default options, i.e.,:
+projects, `difftex` runs the `latexdiff` command with more or less the default
+options, i.e.,:

 ```bash
 latexdiff \